 When receiving the SIP re-INVITE request from local UE, IMS AS sends a request to notify DCSF of session events related to local UE requesting to setup application data channel.

-When receiving media reservation instruction from DCSF, the IMS AS converts the media instructions to the corresponding media resource operations and sends request to create or update media resources on MF, and reserve media processing resources for AR Remote Cooperation.
+When receiving media reservation instruction from DCSF, the IMS AS converts the media instructions to the corresponding media resource operations and sends request to create or update media resources on MF/MRF, and reserve media processing resources for AR Remote Cooperation.